 - What type of assistance they need

 - How motivated they are to take action on their own behalf

 - How ready they are to take action

 - What next steps will be most effective for communities ready for assistance

 Every community has different characteristics and faces different challenges.
 Those with the most need may not provide the greatest impact at a State level, but the benefits and impacts at a local level can be a matter of survival for a community or region.
 With relatively small investments the state can assist such communities to own their digital future and, collectively, the impact on the State can generate significant economic impacts without impractical and limited investments in the broadband networks themselves.

 States and localities know that they need to address their unserved and underserved areas, but with little or no available budgets and huge potential broadband costs to pay for ‘last mile’ they are challenged and rightly do not want to take on an unfunded mandate.
 What options do elected officials have to ensure their residents and businesses have the broadband they need?
 Also, can this be done quickly as those who need broadband the most are often the last to get it.

 Business Case vs. Economic Case for Broadband

-Such State investments in communities are a fraction of the potential capital investment in last mile and offers a much bigger return to the State than spending millions in matching funding to cover the same area.
-By providing technical assistance and funding for planning to uncover where digital infrastructure can be self-financed, the State could get digital infrastructure to many more unserved and underserved areas per State dollar.
-Furthermore, helping communities own the process of digital infrastructure and transformation enables them to own their digital future as compared to simply funding last mile connectivity.
+In summary, investments in local planning are a fraction of the potential capital investment required for last mile and offer a much greater return for every tax dollar invested.
+By providing technical assistance and funding for planning to uncover where digital infrastructure can be self-financed, funding agencies can get broadband coverage to many more unserved and underserved areas.
+Furthermore, helping localities own the process of digital infrastructure and transformation enables them to own their digital future as compared to simply funding last mile connectivity.